ngjunsiang/laymansguide-src/season10/issue119/issue119.md

 ## What is a solid state disk?

-It is, to put it simply, a small circuit board with lots of chips, that plugs in to your laptop.
+It is, to put it simply, a small circuit board with lots of chips, that plugs into your laptop.

 It has multiple storage chips, quite similar to the ones in your thumb drives/flash drives but much faster, and one controller chip to rule em all.

 ![Solid state disk inserted into laptop slot](https://raw.githubusercontent.com/ngjunsiang/laymansguide/release/season10/issue119/issue119_01.jpg)<br />
-<small>A solid state disk, plugged in to a laptop slot (but not secured)</small>
+<small>A solid state disk, plugged into a laptop slot (but not secured)</small>

 ## Hmm ... like computer memory?

 Computer memory also consists of chips on a circuit board, right?
 But memory gets wiped after the computer loses power ... but that doesn’t happen with SSDs; why?

 ![Computer memory inserted into memory slot](https://raw.githubusercontent.com/ngjunsiang/laymansguide/release/season10/issue119/issue119_02.png)<br />
-<small>A computer memory board, inserted into the memory slot of a computer motherboard</small>
+<small>Computer memory sticks, inserted into the memory slot of a computer motherboard</small>

 Computer memory uses capacitors, which are like micro-sized batteries.
 They hold a charge when powered, and store either a 1 or 0 state by being charged or uncharged, respectively.